l33tdaima/l33tdaima/p274m/README.md

 count | 0 | 1 | 1 | 2 | 0 | 1
 sum | 5 | 5 | 4 | 3 | 1 | 1

 - From right to left, sum is increasing while citation amount is decreasing.
-When they cross, we have h-index found when sum >= cv.
+When they cross, we have h-index found when sum >= h.

 #GOOGL #FB #BBG